StudentRND/CodeDay-DayOf-Manual/pre-judging-and-signups.md

 # Judging Criteria

-You should judge teams on the following points, in order of importance.
+Judges should judge teams on the following points, in order of importance.
 We’re not going to give you a rubric, so during deliberation we encourage you to start by picking teams who obviously excelled in one of these areas, and work from there.

 ## 1. Creativty
 Is it original, fun, or otherwise creative?
 CodeDay is about having fun, so a team working on the latest mobile-local-social network doesn’t fit the spirit as well as a team with an idea you’ve never heard before.